 Some of the chiropractic techniques used in the management of osteoarthritis include:

 - Spinal Manipulation

 Chiropractic manipulation is known to offer relief from chronic osteoarthritic pain.
-The philosophy underlying this technique is that dysfunction of spinal joints can produce pain and various other symptoms of osteoarthritis.
+The philosophy underlying this technique is that dysfunction of spinal joints can produce pain and various other symptoms.
 Manipulations, which are also known as spinal adjustments, mobilize spinal joints, which in turn reduces pain.
 In addition to spinal adjustments, many chiropractors in Round Rock also use Traction to manage the pain associated with osteoarthritis.
 It is a less forceful type of chiropractic manipulation that causes less discomfort.

 - Massage Therapy

 The purpose of massage therapy is to improve blood circulation and enhance the function of muscles and joints.
 In contrast to spinal manipulation that focuses on mobilization of joints, massage therapy involves manipulation of soft tissues using pressure and traction.

 A research study evaluated the effectiveness of massage therapy in the management of osteoarthritis.
 The study concluded that Swedish massage resulted in significant improvements in pain, joint stiffness, and joint mobilization.
 Since patients with osteoarthritis often have low bone mineral density, it is important to use adequate massage techniques in order to reduce the risk of fractures.

 Chiropractors are highly qualified healthcare professionals who can suggest different lifestyle changes to slow down the progression of osteoarthritis.
 Some of the lifestyle habits that can help in the management of osteoarthritis include: